 That driver in Tracy Morgan’s accident, Kevin Roper, was charged with first degree aggravated manslaughter, vehicular homicide, and eight counts of aggravated assault in varying degrees.
 Tracy Morgan was awarded a substantial settlement with Walmart, the owner of the truck Roper was driving, and Roper’s employer.

-If you have been injured in a drowsy driving accident due to the actions of another driver, call the experienced car accident and personal injury lawyers of Cantor Injury Lawyers at 602.254.2701.
+If you have been injured in a drowsy driving accident due to the actions of another driver, call the experienced car accident and personal injury lawyers of Hirsch & Lyon Accident Law at 602.254.2701.

 Fill out the form below to recieve a free and confidential intial consultation.

 Lifetime Charter Member